DOMjudge/domjudge/doc/manual/install-domserver.rst

 Installation of the DOMserver
 =============================

-The DOMjudge server is the central entity that runs the DOMjudge web interface and API that teams, jury members and the judgehosts connect to.
+The DOMjudge server (short DOMserver) is the central entity that runs the DOMjudge web interface and API that teams, jury members and the judgehosts connect to.

 .. _domserver_requirements: